 Please submit an electronic press kit, which ideally includes videos as well as studio recordings, and hard copies of artists' material is always welcome.

 PO Box 414

 Marquette MI 49855

 Thank you again for your interest in our event!
 So many wonderful traditional musicians submit information each year.
 That makes our music committee's job enjoyable, but also difficult.
 They take it very seriously, and we respect and appreciate all submissions.
 Thanks to all of you who create and promote so much good music!

-At the Festival we have a Musician's Cafe, where folks can find meals at no cost, as well as water and coffee on hand between meals.
-The main stage is located next to the food tent, and there is a small dressing room at the rear of the stage.
+At the Festival we have a Musician's Cafe, where performers can find meals at no cost, as well as water and coffee on hand between meals.
+The Main Stage is located next to the food tent, and there is a small dressing room at the rear of the stage.

 We do not pay performers' travel expenses as a separate item.
 We have nice regional airport about 18 miles from our Festival site.
 Our hospitality volunteers can transport performers to and from the airport.
 Our airline connections are limited, so performers who fly to Marquette should do so the day before their scheduled Festival performances.